L3V3C/NeuralNetworkTest/README.md

 Output of the program is a number which the given image represents Thats an idea, just need to put it into practice :)

+The structure of the network will look like this: image has 42x42 dimensions, alltogether there will be 4 layers, so 2 in the middle and each middle layer will have 42 neurons.

 ## note:
 ### This is work in progress and it might not work for now, when its all finished the repository will be reorganised.